davidde/notes/git.md

 Use `--global` in the first command to accomplish this for all your repos.

 ### $ `git log (--stat) (--oneline) (--graph master other_branch)`
-Log of all git commits in less pager (q to exit).
+Log of all git commits in the less pager (q to exit).
+To search in the less pager, use `/` followed by the search term and press enter.
+Use `n` and `N` to move forwards/backwards in the search results.
 --stat: shows additional data like the files that were changed, and insertions/deletions.
 --oneline: show only one line per commit.
 --graph master other_branch: show a graph of how the commits in both branches relate to each other.

-* $ `git log --name-status`
+* $ `git log 0a6bb439280d77458f`
-Adds the names and status of the changed files on every commit.
+This will show a log with the specified commit hash at the top;
+in other words, its child commits are ommitted, while its parents commits are just below it.

 * $ `git log --format=fuller`
 Shows the difference between AuthorDate and CommitDate.
 They are usually the same, but can differ for example after a 'git rebase'.
 The CommitDate is taken into account when creating the commit hash, so a 'git rebase' without changes still modifies the hash.
 Other 'git log'-formats: oneline, short, medium, full, fuller, email, raw, ...

+* $ `git log --name-status`
+Adds the names and status of the changed files of each commit to the log.

+* $ `git log -S 'search-string'`
+This gives you the commits in which the 'search-string' was introduced.
+Be aware that this command will return *every commit* in which this 'search-string'
+was added to *any file*.
+To find when a specific line of code was introduced in a specific file, use:
+$ `git log -S ['Full-Line-of-Code'] [filepath]`
+This gives you the commit(s) in which this line of code was introduced.

 * $ `git log | cat`
 Prints git log output on standard output/ terminal.